Sports in Nepal: Football

 Football, also known as soccer, is the most popular sport in Nepal.
 The All Nepal Football Association (ANFA) is the governing body of Nepalese football that organizes the men's and women's national teams.

 Football was introduced to Nepal during the Rana regime in the 1921.
-Since its introduction play was mostly limited to the Kathmandu Valley but since the turn of the millennium more tournaments have started to be organized throughout the country.
+Since its introduction, play was mostly limited to the Kathmandu Valley, but since the turn of the millennium, more tournaments have started to be organized throughout the country.
 The Martyr's Memorial A-Division League is the premier football league in Nepal and has been organized since 1955.

-The Nepal national team was organized in 1972 after being affiliated to FIFA in 1971 and lost to China in their first official match.
-Nepal regularly participates in tournaments organized by the South Asian Football Federation (SAFF) and the Asian Football Confederation (AFC) and was the winner of the 2016 AFC Solidarity Cup.
+The Nepal national team was organized in 1972 after being affiliated to FIFA in 1971.
+They lost to China in their first official match.
+Nepal regularly participates in tournaments organized by the South Asian Football Federation (SAFF) and the Asian Football Confederation (AFC), and was the winner of the 2016 AFC Solidarity Cup.